vpython/glowscript/GlowScriptOffline/README.txt

 POSSIBLE SLOWDOWN
 If you make a large number of runs, performance degrades due to an accumulation of "WebGL contexts".
 However, there is a simple remedy: reload the web page.

-USING TEXTURES
+USING TEXTURES OR JAVASCRIPT LIBRARIES
-If you don't use textures, the insructions given above are adequate.
-If you do however use textures, you need to follow these instructions:
+If you don't use textures or JavaScript libraries (using the get_library function), the insructions given above are adequate.
+If you do however use textures or JavaScript libraries, you need to follow these instructions:

-For highly technical reasons (CORS, Cross-Origin Resource Sharing), it is not possible to use textures when offline unless you use the Chrome browser and configure Chrome in a special way.
+For highly technical reasons (CORS, Cross-Origin Resource Sharing), it is not possible to use textures or JavaScript libraries when offline unless you use the Chrome browser and configure Chrome in a special way.
 First, exit Chrome.
 Then,

     Windows: Doubleclick start.bat in the GlowScriptOffline folder.